jmcastagnetto/ExData_Plotting1/README.md

 I am putting this here for (my) future reference.

-There scripts that generate the plots are all named `plotN.R` where `N = {1,2,3,4}`.
+The scripts that generate the plots are all named `plotN.R` where `N = {1,2,3,4}`.

 The code for reading and pre-processing the data needed for the plots is